krsldz/krsldz/README.md

-<p>🔭 I’m a frontend developer passionate about creating user-friendly web applications with mobile-first approach.</p>
+<p>🔭 I am a Software engineer interested in Frontend development and passionate about creating user-friendly web applications with mobile-first approach.</p>
 <p>⚡ TypeScript, React, Redux Toolkit enthusiast.
 Also dabble in backend with Node.js, MongoDB, PostgreSQL, and AWS.
 Love testing with JEST and React Testing Library.</p>
 <p>😄 When I'm not coding, you can find me listening podcasts or learning new languages.
 Currently I study German.</p>